davidalovell/studio/README.md

 ## Next
 - Start a song that is less busy

-## Music theory
-- Lydian chromatic theory

 ## Script
-- Send clock to digitakt via usb
+- Also send clock to digitakt via usb
-- Digitone script: simple norns interface for calling each new part
+- Simple norns interface for calling each new part

 ## Digitakt
 - Find a kit you like